-When I acquire any used guitars for stock I have to consider a few factors – Is it saleable – Can I make a profit on it – Is it desirable and as such hopefully it will sell fairly quickly – How does it feel, play and sound – Is it original – Does it need any attention regarding any faults or repairs – Does it fit in with the existing stock profile – And I dare say other factors come into play – So how does this Fender 1976 Tele with original case fit into the equation
+When I acquire any used guitars for stock I have to consider a few factors – Is it saleable – Can I make a profit on it – Is it desirable and as such hopefully it will sell to a potential buyer one day – How does it feel, play and sound – Is it original – Does it need any attention regarding any faults or repairs – Does it fit in with the existing stock profile – And I dare say other factors come into play – So how does this Fender 1976 Tele with an original case fit into the equation

 The Fender company went through a number of changes in the late 60’s and early 70’s – Production levels had seriously increased, which resulted in many changes and somewhat of a hit ‘n’ miss policy regarding the final product – The Bean counting accountants had arrived to influence how such corporate companies should be run – The days of CNC had not yet arrived, to improve production costs and deliver a more accurate build, that could be delivered on a regular basis – As such, many will throw a host of negatives towards Fender Guitars produced in the 70’s – To be fair, the Tele never went through the whole re-build and design stage that was a hallmark of 70’s Strats – The Tele still retained a 4 bolt neck plate, with the truss rod adjustment still at the body end of the neck – But even so there were production changes to the 1970’s Tele, that differed from models from the pre CBS glory days – Furthermore it is fair to say that not all 70’s Fender were indeed good or bad – Hunt around a bit and you can find examples of both – So what influenced me to buy this Tele was A) it was a very clean and all original example, with no issues and still included the original hard shell case and B) Whilst it had a touch more weight than I’d prefer, it was a decent player – Overall no bad news stories to tell, but plenty of character and a guitar that is now 43 years old, so in no particular order let me list a host of details and info regarding this 1976 Fender Tele :-